dlangis/TDECat/README.md

 Section 3: Spectroscopy

 The optical spectra we have included in this section were all taken from either the available spectra on the Transient Name Server (TNS; https://www.wis-tns.org/) or from the Weizmann Interactive Supernova Data Repository (WISeREP; https://www.wiserep.org/; Yaron & Gal-Yam 2012).
 For some TDEs the spectra are available in past studies that are referenced in Sect.
 3.4 of Langis et al. 2025.
+In this section we also include a .csv file (TDE_catalogue_all_spectral_class.csv), where we outline all the different TDE spectral class for each object, as well as their corresponding reference.

 #-----------------------------------------------------------------------------------------------------------------------#